 Although side fleece panels of LT make it much more breathable, it sacrifices wind resistance significantly.

 Although both these jackets are marketed as mid layers (meaning you need an extra layer over them), with the AR, you won't need a shell unless there's heavy rain.

 With the LT, though, you probably will.

 Speaking of rain, both jackets come with DWR coating at the top - although they're mid layers.

-It's a good thing that both jackets are coated in DWR, but pay attention to the fact that DWR is a COATING - meaning that sooner or later, it WILL wear off over time.
+It's a good thing these jackets are coated in DWR, but pay attention to the fact that DWR is a coating - meaning that it will wear off over time.

 So the winner is AR by far.